 - Ready to shoot: Has a lens built-in, whereas the A9 requires a separate lens.

 - More compact: Is smaller (116x74mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the A9).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in February 2014).

-Arguments in favor of the Sony Alpha A9:
+Advantages of the Sony Alpha A9: